 We have been managing, but nothing was coming easily.
 It has been testing all of our foreign travel skills much moreso than our previous travels to Europe or even to Thailand have (Thailand was very westernized in many ways, and EVERYTHING was in English.)

-Other than picking up snacks from the 7-11, we hadn’t eaten since a small breakfast at McDonalds since this morning.
+Other than picking up snacks from the 7-11, we hadn’t eaten since a small breakfast at McDonalds since morning.
 It had been cold walking around outside.
 We didn’t bring winter coats, because it would have been stupid to carry them through Thailand on the chance that we might spend a couple days in Japan on the way home.
 Moral of the story, we were chilled and it was getting dark and starting to rain.
 We needed to find some warm, affordable food.